aosabook/500lines/modeller/chapter.md

 This means that if we decided to port the modeller to another toolkit in addition to GLUT, we would only need to replace the `Interaction` class with a class that converts the input from the new toolkit into the same set of meaningful application-level callbacks.

-This simple callback system provides all of the functionality we need for this project.
-In a production 3d modeller, however, user interface objects are often created and destroyed dynamically.
-In that case, we would need a more sophisticated event listening system, where objects can both register and un-register callbacks for events.

 We use the following callbacks and arguments:

 Callback | Arguments | Purpose